 In fact, the same 1-cup serving has 9,875 international units, and the retinol activity equivalents are 494.
-This provides more than half of the RAE, or recommended intake recommendations from the University of Florida for men and women over the age of 14, which is 900 and 700 micrograms, respectively.
+This provides more than half of the RAE, or recommended intake recommendations from the University of Florida IFAS Extension for men and women over the age of 14, which is 900 and 700 micrograms, respectively.

 Importance of Vitamin A

 Vitamin A is an essential nutrient.
 As an antioxidant, it helps protect cells from damage as you age.
 It is also essential for eye health because it helps you see at night.
 The vitamin A present in pumpkin can also keep your skin healthy and free from dryness.

-Too Much Pumpkin
+Avoid Too Much Pumpkin

 Raw pumpkin has a hearty, rich flavor that makes it a good stand-alone snack or side dish.
-The best way to eat it is to slice the pumpkin into cubes, but you can also eat raw canned pumpkin.
+One of the best ways to eat pumpkin is to slice it into cubes, but you can also eat raw canned pumpkin.
 However, so you don't tire of it, you can add other ingredients without sabotaging its nutritional value.